 Renewable energy is becoming more and more viable every day.
 Several energy suppliers focus completely on green energy plans and even more suppliers offer partial green plans.

 We are constantly finding new ways to give Spring businesses and residents more renewable energy options.
 This includes solar, wind, hyrdo, and even geothermal energy solutions.
-You can find out more about our green energy solutions here.

 Harris County, where Spring is located, plans to turn the Sunnyside landfill into a 70 MW solar array which is enough electricity to power about 12,000 homes in the nearby area.
 They also hope this new solar array will help revitalize the Sunnyside neighborhood with discounted electricity rates coming directly from this new solar installation.
 With 70 MW, this would be one of the largest urban solar installations in Texas showing the potential of urban solar to revitalize difficult areas.
 This transformation will turn what was previously an eyesore for the community into a beautiful, clean source of energy for the entire county.